Me aha ngā mea e kore hiahia ai

 • Neil Andrew Timber Recycling, 86 Bloomfield Rd - visit website

-• Kerbside recycling collection - steel and aluminium cans, empty household aerosols
+• Kerbside recycling collection - steel and aluminum cans

 • Waste Management NZ Ltd recycling depot 75 Innes Street

-• Schools and church groups may collect aluminium cans or can tabs as fundraisers.
+• Schools and church groups may collect aluminum cans or can tabs as fundraisers

 • Metalco Recyclers 22 Banks Street